Nanoman91/django-video-gallery/README.rst

 Setup
 =====

-myks-gallery is a pluggable Django application.
+django-gallery is a pluggable Django application.
 It requires Django ≥ 1.8 and Pillow.
 It works with any version of Python supported by Django.

 Architecture
 ------------

-myks-gallery requires two storage areas:
+django-gallery requires two storage areas:

 - The first one contains the original photos.
 It's a read-only reference.
 You can upload photos there with `aws s3 sync`_, `gsutil rsync`_, rsync_, etc.